naruaika/witt-data-studio/README.md

 ## Licenses

-This project is distributed under the [Apache License Version 2](LICENSE).
-Please note that the application logo isn't covered under the same license as the source code.
+This project, excluding files related to brand identity, is distributed under the [Apache License Version 2](LICENSE).

 We use [GTK](https://www.gtk.org/) and [Libadwaita](https://gitlab.gnome.org/GNOME/libadwaita) to build the user interface, which are licensed under the [GNU Lesser General Public License Version 2.1](https://www.gnu.org/licenses/lgpl-2.1.en.html) (LGPL-2.1).
 The backend for data manipulation uses [Polars](https://pola.rs/), which is distributed under the [MIT License](https://opensource.org/license/mit).
 For other dependencies, see the `build-aux/requirements.txt` file.
 We use icons from [Carbon Design System](https://carbondesignsystem.com/elements/icons/library/), which is distributed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).